A lensed radio jet at milli-arcsecond resolution II: Constraints on fuzzy dark matter from an extended gravitational arc: Discussion and conclusions

 While this work and that of \citet{laroche2022} both infer $\mdm$ directly from strong gravitational lens observations, there are key differences that endow our analysis with the sensitivity to constrain $\mdm$ using a single observation.
 First and foremost is the angular resolution of the observation.
 While this VLBI observation has an effective point spread function (PSF) width of $5.5 \times 1.8 \units{mas}^2$, the 11 observations used by \citet{laroche2022} were observed using either adaptive optics on the W.M.
 Keck Observatory or the WFC3 on the HST with an angular resolution no better than $\sim 70\units{mas}$, giving information only on the relative positions and fluxes of the unresolved quasar images.
 By contrast, the VLBI observation of the resolved long, thin arcs in \jzsfo is sensitive to the source morphology itself.
 Indeed, a simple calculation of the value of $\mdm$ corresponding to a projected (reduced) de Broglie wavelength of $\ldb = 1.8\units{mas}$ (the minor axis of the PSF) yields $\mdm \sim 2\times10^{-21}\units{eV}$, suggesting that our sensitivity to $\mdm$ is limited by angular resolution.

 The modelling procedure for unresolved quasar images by \citet{laroche2022} requires special care, as the data are not as informative.
 This includes the selection of lens systems that do not contain stellar disks (which can masquerade as dark-matter-induced flux ratio anomalies; \citealt{gilman2017,hsueh2018b,he2022}), considerations of source compactness and variability \citep{hsueh2020}, as well as the inclusion of an explicit model for subhaloes and LOS haloes.
 The latter is especially important, as FDM granules and low-mass haloes produce the same observable effect on an unresolved compact image.
-While FDM granules are included in the lens modelling, the constraints on $\mdm$ from \citet{laroche2022} are primarily driven by the sub- and LOS-halo population modelling.

 Our results demonstrate that with the milli-arcsecond angular resolution of VLBI, competitive constraints on dark matter models can be inferred using a single strong gravitational lens observation.
 They also demonstrate for the first time the use of high-resolution observations to directly search for FDM granule structures.
 The constraints presented here can be improved primarily by increasing the angular resolution; for example, follow-up of known radio lenses with global VLBI in the $10$ to $100\units{GHz}$ range would extend our sensitivity to $\mdm$ by one to two orders of magnitude in mass.
 Source structure and lensing configuration are also very important; given a fixed resolution, an extremely bright and compact source lying exactly on a lensing caustic would be stretched into long, smooth arcs exhibiting much less structure than \jzsfo.
 Any perturbation to these arcs would unambiguously be a gravitational perturbation by low-mass structures in the lens galaxy or along the LOS.
 While this type of source and lensing configuration would be ideal for inferring dark matter constraints, at the moment only a handful of such systems are known to exist.
 However, in coming years the \textit{Euclid} mission and the Square Kilometre Array (SKA) will discover many thousands of new galaxy-scale strong lenses.
 We therefore expect the number of known strong lens systems that are useful for this type of analysis to increase by orders of magnitude; high-resolution follow-up observations of these systems will position VLBI as a leading observational tool for constraining the particle nature of dark matter.